oVirt/ovirt-site/source/feature/detailed-numa-and-virtual-numa.html.md

     -   `GetVdsNumaNodeByVdsId` will return List<VdsNumaNode>
     -   `GetVmNumaNodeByVmId, GetVmNumaNodeByVdsNumaNodeId` will return List<VmNumaNode>
     -   `GetVmNumaNodeByVdsNumaNodeId` will query the `VmNumaNode`s under the `VdsNumaNode`
+    -   `GetCpuStatsByVdsId` will return List<CpuStatistics>
+    -   When `VmNumaNodeParameters.vdsNumaNodeId` is set to null, the VmNumaNode is unsigned.

 #### Interface and data structure in ovirt scheduler